358th Bombardment Squadron: World War II

+Training and deployment overseas

-The 358th Bombardment Squadron was established in February 1942 as a Boeing B-17 Flying Fortress heavy bomber squadron at Pendleton Field, Oregon and assigned to the 303d Bombardment Group.
+The 358th Bombardment Squadron was organized in February 1942 as a Boeing B-17 Flying Fortress heavy bomber squadron at Pendleton Field, Oregon and assigned to the 303d Bombardment Group.
 It moved to Gowen Field, Idaho, where it trained under Second Air Force.
 The squadron deployed to Southern California to fly antisubmarine patrols over the Pacific.
 The 358th completed training in southwest by August 1942.
 The ground echelon departed Biggs Field, Texas in August 1942, arriving at Fort Dix on 24 August.
 It sailed aboard the and arrived in Great Britain on 10 September.
 The air echelon flew through Kellogg Field, Michigan and Dow Field, Maine before ferrying its planes across the Atlantic.